HefnySco/i2c_servo_driver/README.md

 ### I2C Servo Driver using Arduino

-The purpose of this project is to make a simple semi-alternative of **[PCA9685 16-Channel Servo Driver](https://learn.adafruit.com/16-channel-pwm-servo-driver?view=all "PCA9685 16-Channel Servo Driver") **using Arduino boards.
+The purpose of this project is to make a simple semi-alternative of **[MW_I2C_ 16-Channel Servo Driver](https://learn.adafruit.com/16-channel-pwm-servo-driver?view=all "MW_I2C_ 16-Channel Servo Driver") **using Arduino boards.

-The project make use of the old and excellent code of iconic **[Multiwii](https://github.com/multiwii/multiwii-firmware "Multiwii")**. as Multiwii has very optimized and flexible code for controlling motor and servos.
+The project make use of the old and excellent code of iconic **[Multiwii](https://github.com/multiwii/multiwii-firmware "Multiwii")**.
+As Multiwii has very optimized and flexible code for controlling motor and servos.

-This code emulates I2C communication with  **[PCA9685 16-Channel Servo Driver](https://learn.adafruit.com/16-channel-pwm-servo-driver?view=all "PCA9685 16-Channel Servo Driver") ** however it is no intended to make all functions.

 People are welcome to add and tune functions.